Schmutz Lines of Descent

 In addition there is at least one other person with a Schmutz ancestor who has done autosomal DNA testing and does not have an identifiable Schmutz match in the FTDNA database.
 Her family settled in Kentucky, and immigrated from Germany.

 Schmutz is a common name in Switzerland.
-The drawing above shows two Schmutz men who settled in Utah that descend from a Swiss ancestor.
-Both men match at Y DNA markers tested by the former Sorenson Molecular Genetics, and the transferred results are shown as Kit B501804.
+The lineage charts below shows two Schmutz men who settled in Utah that descend from a Swiss ancestor.
+Both men match at Y DNA markers tested by the former Sorenson Molecular Genetics, and the transferred results are also shown.
 Another man with a variant spelling of Schmutz was tested in 2019, B463676.
-These men are considered a "close" match by FTDNA criteria but their common ancestor could be quite far back.
+Another Schmutz man did Y testing in fall 2022, Kit 987417.
+All r men are considered a "close" match at 25 markers by FTDNA criteria.
+However Sorenson did not test all the markers between 26 and 37 and the two men tested by FTDNA have more differences than FTDNA would classify as a "close match".
+The marker data is shown below.

 One woman has done a Family Finder test in 2016 who has an ancestor, Abraham Schmutz who was born in Switzerland in 1697 and immigrated first to Holland and then to the USA in 1742.
 He died in the U.S. in 1776.
 In turn she has a Family Finder match to a man who has an ancestor from Bern Switzerland in the 1500s.
 His autosomal DNA test was done by Ancestry and the results transferred to FTDNA.
 He has a Family Finder Match to a person who shares a common ancestor with him.